 Human annotators can adapt to a variety of tasks and changing annotation criteria, offering appreciable flexibility.
 However, this process is often perceived as costly and time-consuming, especially for large datasets.
 What's more, annotations can vary according to annotators' interpretations, requiring quality verification processes to ensure consistency and accuracy.

-In reality, your perception of manual annotation processes is often negative, because you've worked with untrained staff in the past, when relying on micro-tasking or crowdsourcing platforms.
-Quite the opposite of what we offer with Innovatiana By entrusting us with the development of your datasets or by outsourcing your annotation workflow, you'll be working with professional, experienced Data Labelers!
+In reality, your perception of manual annotation processes is often negative, because in the past you've worked with untrained staff, working on micro-tasking or crowdsourcing platforms.
+Quite the opposite of what we offer with πŸ”— Innovatiana : by entrusting us with the development of your datasets, you'll be working with professional, experienced Data Labelers!

 Automated annotation